Meave M. Tooher

 John is licensed to practice in the State of New York, the Southern District of New York, and Eastern District of New York.
 He is a member of the New York State Bar Association.

+John currently serves on the Boards of the Catskill Fly Fishing Center and Museum and the NY Chapter of Backcountry Hunters & Anglers.
 John formerly served on the Saratoga PLAN (Preserving Land and Nature) Board and remains engaged with the organization’s Stewardship Committee.
-John also formerly served on the Board of the Theodore Gordon Flyfishers, Inc. as the Vice-President of Conservation and passionately spearheaded several advocacy campaigns to protect the fly fishing waters of the Beaverkill, Willowemoc, Delaware and Neversink in the Catskills.
+John also formerly served on the Board of the Theodore Gordon Flyfishers, Inc. as the Vice-President of Conservation and passionately spearheaded several advocacy campaigns to protect the fly fishing waters of the Catskills Region of New York.
 He has published articles on environmental and real estate issues; including an article titled “This Is My Land,” published in 2010 by Ten & Two Magazine, regarding natural gas development.

 John is married and has a daughter.
 He enjoys spending his free time taking advantage of New York’s remarkable outdoor resources and is an avid sportsman.

-William is licensed to practice in the State of New York and the Northern District of New York.
-He holds an Associate license in the Commonwealth of Virginia.
-He is a member of the Albany County Bar Association and the New York State Bar Association.
+Martin is licensed to practice in the State of New York.
+Martin is a member of the New York State Bar Association.

 Helene G. Goldberger